mozilla/www.ccadb.org/policy.md

 Exceptions to providing these documents:

 * The SHA-256 fingerprint of the certificate is specifically listed as in scope in the audit statements of the parent certificate, and the "Audits Same as Parent" checkbox is checked; or
-* The certificate is issued and managed under the same CP, CPS, or CP/CPS and the "CP Same as Parent", "CPS Same as Parent", and/or “CP/CPS Same as Parent” checkbox is checked; or
+* The certificate is issued and managed under the same CP, CPS, or CP/CPS and the "CP Same as Parent", "CPS Same as Parent", and/or "CP/CPS Same as Parent" checkbox is checked; or
 * The certificate has expired; or
 * The certificate has been revoked, and the corresponding record in the CCADB has been updated with the correct revocation status.